Jeffrey Escoffier Memorial Fund

 About Jeffrey Escoffier

 When Jeffrey Escoffier joined the BISR faculty in 2015, he was already well-established as a trailblazing public intellectual.
 From editorial perches at Socialist Review and OUT/LOOK magazine, he helped shepherd into print lasting work by such authors as Barbara Ehrenreich, Winona LaDuke, Howard Winant, and Donna Haraway.
 And in his own capacity as a writer, he published on everything from John Maynard Keynes to the American LGBT movement (American Homo: Community and Perversity (Verso)) to the aesthetics and social significance of pornography (Sex, Society, and the Making of Pornography: The Pornographic Object of Knowledge (Rutgers)).
 At BISR, Jeffrey taught courses on the Sexual Revolution (asking, is sexual liberation possible?), Herbert Marcuse, and Gilles Deleuze and Felix Guattari’s mammoth Anti-Oedipus: Capitalism and Schizophrenia.
 A wonderful scholar, he was also, as so many people can attest, a wonderful person—kind, generous, thoughtful, open.

 In honor of Jeffrey, BISR and partner scholars and friends are organizing a course dedicated to amplifying, contextualizing, and closely studying Jeffrey’s work on queer sexuality, biopolitics, pornography, dance, and beyond.
-With your support, we can achieve our $10,000 goal, enabling us to fairly compensate faculty while offering the course at zero cost, enabling students of all backgrounds to attend, regardless of the ability to pay.
+With your support, we can achieve our $10,000 goal, enabling us to fairly compensate faculty while offering the course at a highly reduced cost.
 To donate: